+- candidates not tested/assessed to identify potential access arrangement requirements

+- centre fails to recognise its duties towards disabled candidates as defined under the terms of the Equality Act 2010 - evidence of need and evidence to support normal way of working not collated

+Pre-exams

-- Planning - candidates not tested/assessed to identify potential access arrangement requirements - centre fails to recognise its duties towards disabled candidates as defined under the terms of the Equality Act 2010 - evidence of need and evidence to support normal way of working not collated - Pre-exams - approval for access arrangements not applied for to the awarding body - centre delegated arrangements not put in place - modified paper requirements not identified in a timely manner to enable ordering to meet external deadline - staff (facilitators) providing support to access arrangement candidates not allocated and trained - Exam time - access arrangement candidate support not arranged for exam rooms
+- approval for access arrangements not applied for to the awarding body - centre delegated arrangements not put in place - modified paper requirements not identified in a timely manner to enable ordering to meet external deadline - staff (facilitators) providing support to access arrangement candidates not allocated and trained

+Exam time

+- access arrangement candidate support not arranged for exam rooms

-➤ 2nd i/c SENCo will assume responsibility of the SENCo, with support from designated HLTA for Access Arrangements and support from the Exams Office.
+Deputy SENCo will assume responsibilities of the SENCo, with support from Assistant SENCos, staff i/c for Access Arrangements and the Exams Office.

-No students will be allowed any access arrangement without prior testing and online approval, except in an individual emergency situation and only after Awarding Body approval via their Support Desk
+No students will be allowed any access arrangement without prior testing and online approval, except in an individual emergency situation and only after Awarding Body approval via their Support Desk.